JordanL2/Waybar-Scripts/README.md

 ### Configuration

-`status.yml` contains a list of statuses, and the background and foreground colours for them.
-Additional statuses may be added to this file.
-The order of the statuses determines the order of precedence.
+`status.yml` contains a list of message levels, and the background and foreground colours for them.
+Additional levels may be added to this file.
+The order of the levels determines the order of precedence.

 ## waybar_wait_for_network